h-vn/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 Depending on the implementation, one or more clients may share a list of allowed network ranges.
 Alternately, the allowed network ranges for two clients can overlap only partially, or not at all.
 All of these possibilities MUST be supported by the server implementation.

 For example, a RADIUS server could be configured to be accept connections from a source network of 192.0.2.0/24 or 2001:DB8::/32.
 The server could therefore discard any TLS connection request which comes from a source IP address outside of that network.
-In that case, there is no need to examine the PSK identity or to find the client definition.
+In that case, there is no need to examine the PSK Identity or to find the client definition.
 Instead, the IP source filtering policy would deny the connection before any TLS communication had been performed.

-As some clients may have dynamic IP addresses, it is possible for a one PSK identity to appear at different source IP addresses over time.
+As some clients may have dynamic IP addresses, it is possible for a one PSK Identity to appear at different source IP addresses over time.
 In addition, as there may be many clients behind one NAT gateway, there may be multiple RADIUS clients using one public IP address.
-RADIUS servers MUST support multiple PSK identifiers at one source IP address.
+RADIUS servers MUST support multiple PSK Identifiers at one source IP address.

 That is, a server needs to support multiple different clients within one network range, multiple clients behind a NAT, and one client having different IP addresses over time.
 All of those use-cases are common and necessary.